Vodafone turns to sport and songs to sell 4G in Britain

 "So this time, Vodafone is focusing on getting the commercial proposition right.
 We expect the deals with Spotify and Sky Sports to appeal to a lot of customers, although the downside is that Vodafone might have been forced to rush out the announcement, when it has covered only a few cities, as to sync with the start of the Premier League."

-EE, a joint venture between Orange and Deutsche Telekom, launched Britain's first 4G network in October after regulators allowed it to re-use its existing airwaves.
+EE, a joint venture between Orange (ORAN.PA) and Deutsche Telekom (DTEGn.DE), launched Britain's first 4G network in October after regulators allowed it to re-use its existing airwaves.

 It has sold its service on speed, and it offers a 24-30 megabits-per-second (Mbps) service in 15 cities, and a standard 12-15 Mbps services in a further 80 towns and cities.
 It had signed up 687,000 customers by end-June, which it said put it on track for 1 million by the end of the year.